5 Best Practices to Reinforce Security in Dynamics 365 & Power Apps

 Managing Client Secrets Expiry

-If your organisation uses client secrets as its credential type for Dynamics 365 or other business applications, these expiry settings should be reviewed.
+If your organisation uses client secrets as its credential type for Dynamics 365, these expiry settings should be regularly reviewed.

 We recommend administrators set an expiration value of less than 12 months to change their client secrets or update the secrets whenever key IT staff leave the business.